LEARNAcademy/syllabus/react/forms_in_react.md

 }
 ```

-Next, lets add an input element to the App component so we can update the greeting.
+Next, let's add an input element to the App component so we can update the greeting.

 **src/App.js**
 ```javascript